Nhahan/openssl-aes256/README.md

 # OpenSSL-HA

-OpenSSL-HA provides AES-256 and HS-256 hashing functionality using OpenSSL, utilizing the trusted OpenSSL method.
-It supports the widely adopted AES-256 and HS-256 algorithms
+OpenSSL-HA utilizes the native OpenSSL library to provide the functionality of the widely adopted AES-256 and HS-256 algorithms.

 ## Features